Best over 50s life insurance in the UK 2026

 Why Legal & General's over 50s life insurance might work for you

-Full cover is payable after just one year, or sooner if you pass away due to an accident.
+• Full cover after one year, or sooner if death is accidental.

 Why Legal & General's over 50s life insurance might not work for you